executablebooks/MyST-Parser/docs/index.md

 **[CommonMark compliant](commonmark-block-tokens)** ✔
 ^^^
-MyST is a superset of [CommonMark markdown][commonmark].
+MyST is a superset of [CommonMark Markdown][commonmark].
 Any CommonMark document is also MyST-compliant.
 ---

 **[Extra syntax for authoring](extended-block-tokens)** ✍